Meet The Exciting Generation Of Photographers Celebrating Black Identity

 Ahead, Antwaun talks us through five stunning images from the book and what makes them so special.

-The New Black Vanguard: Photography Between Art and Fashion, curated by Antwaun Sargent, £40, is available from Aperture now.
+The New Black Vanguard: Photography Between Art and Fashion, curated by Antwaun Sargent, $51.48 CAD, is available at Amazon now.